About Brass Ring: Lynn's Bio

 Next, she and her husband Dave Harvey decided to build a home and small farm in West Greenwich, RI.
 She acquired Hanoverian Mare Dresden out of Duker and enjoyed her as a personal horse with some USDF Region 8 First Level showing.
 Also during this time, Lynn was commissioned by the exclusive Carnegie Abbey Club to start their equestrian program from the ground up inclusive of action plan, budget, attaining horses, gear/equipment, jumps, consulting on construction of facilities, the ring/footing, layout of hack trails, vendor accounts, etc. She was instrumental in starting Riding as a Sport at the Portsmouth Abbey School.
 Two seasons later, it was time to focus on Brass Ring; and, she took her favorite mount Kaiwa (Leopard Appaloosa Gelding) home with her.

-For the past ten years Lynn has enjoyed the opportunity to continue to train with USDF Gold Medalist and USDF L Judge Ann Guptill at Fox Ledge Farm in East Haddam, CT.
+For the past fifteen years Lynn has enjoyed the opportunity to continue to train with USDF Gold Medalist and USDF L Judge Ann Guptill at Fox Ledge Farm in East Haddam, CT.
 This facilitated Lynn's earning of the USDF Bronze Medal and positive experiences showing Region 8 into 4th Level.
 In addition, she teaches for Lauren Clegg at Pinegate Farm in Swansea, MA.
 Lynn also serves as an adjunct instructor of riding for the Nationally Accredited Johnson and Wales University Equine Studies Program Chaired by Beth Beukema with Crystal Taylor as Head of Riding.
 She also enjoys mutual professional networking with Beth DiCicco of Wolf Ridge Farm who specializes in Correct Round Pen Training, Horsemanship, Equine Behavior, Staring youngsters to re-educating horses.

 Lynn has adopted a Lusitano gelding who is the Ambassador Horse for Horse Play Equine Rescue and Sanctuary Presided by Deidre Sharpe who promotes "Evolutionary Horsemanship," in Saunderstown RI.
 Xafir is an intelligent and kindYear 10 Year Old bay gelding.
 He came to Lynn in Winter of 2009 and they earned his USDF First Level Performance Certificate with ten approved scores by the end of June 2009.
 Xafir will continue to help spread the message that all horses matter.
 This past season concentrated on his second level work resulting in taking first place in his first recognized second level class.
 Focus will continue on his ring skills development; but, it will also include some jumping, gymnastics, round pen work, groundwork, and hacking out to keep things well balanced.